alikova/LLM_DataScientist_ChatBot/README.md

 This system implements a hybrid feedback classification approach combining BERT embeddings with weighted rule-based pattern matching.
 This architecture balances the semantic understanding of transformers with the precision of explicit rules.

-Unsupervised clustering: BERT embeddings + K-means to identify natural groupings Supervised classification: Random Forest classifier trained on labeled examples Rule-based refinement: Domain-specific rules to handle edge cases
+Unsupervised clustering: BERT embeddings + K-means to identify natural groupings, Supervised classification: Random Forest classifier trained on labeled examples, Rule-based refinement: Domain-specific rules to handle edge cases.

 This approach was chosen because it:
 Leverages semantic understanding from BERT